-Keep up to date on insurance guidelines, state regulations, and contract amendments from insurance companies
+Stay updated on insurance guidelines, state regulations, and contract changes

 Insurance companies will make major changes to your existing contract through network/provider updates and amendments.
 These changes can include anything from CPT code billing guidelines to reduced reimbursement rates.

 Connect your clinical department with your billing and administrative department

 When the administrative and clinical teams work together, there are fewer denials and corrective claims, saving everyone time.
 Regular communication and up-to-date ABA therapy billing software will result in a more knowledgeable and effective team.

 Analyze and audit to prevent recoupments

 Perform clinical audits

 - Confirm that all clinical documentation complies with audit requirements and the ABA insurance billing codes for each insurance company.
 Craft your medical record documentation to comply with the most stringent insurance company’s policies.

 Perform regular billing audits

 - Validate that all billing is completed promptly and with no duplications.

 - Verify that the correct rendering provider, procedure code and modifier were billed according to the insurance company’s ABA standard billing codes and requirements.

 Develop a revenue cycle schedule

 Maintain a consistent schedule of revenue cycle tasks and assign staff-specific responsibilities to ensure a healthy stream of reimbursement.

 - Complete eligibility checks on every patient’s ABA therapy insurance coverage policy:

 - Research each patient’s specific policy for benefit and coverage details and/or exclusions.

 - Submit claims weekly:

 - Weekly claim submission ensures consistent and timely claims, allowing you to maintain a steady flow of revenue.

 - Monitor authorization usage: